open5e/open5e/source/equipment/armor.rst

 common types of armor worn in fantasy gaming worlds.

 **Armor Proficiency.** Anyone can put on a suit of armor or strap a shield to an arm.
-Only those proficient in the armor’s use know how to wear it effectively, however.
+Only those proficient in the armor's use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
-If you wear armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or attack roll that involves Strength or Dexterity, and you can’t cast spells.
+If you wear armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or attack roll that involves Strength or Dexterity, and you can't cast spells.

 **Armor Class (AC).** Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your base Armor Class.

-**Heavy Armor.** Heavier armor interferes with the wearer’s ability to move quickly, stealthily, and freely.
-If the Armor table shows “Str 13” or “Str 15” in the Strength column for an armor type, the armor reduces the wearer’s speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.
+**Heavy Armor.** Heavier armor interferes with the wearer's ability to move quickly, stealthily, and freely.
+If the Armor table shows "Str 13" or "Str 15" in the Strength column for an armor type, the armor reduces the wearer's speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.

-**Stealth.** If the Armor table shows “Disadvantage” in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.
+**Stealth.** If the Armor table shows "Disadvantage" in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.

 **Shields.** A shield is made from wood or metal and is carried in one